smallwat3r/shhh/README.md

 The sender has to set up an expiration date along with a passphrase to access the secret.
 After the specified date the secret will be removed from the database.
-Also as soon as someone decrypt a message, it is erased permanently from the database.
+Also as soon as someone decrypts a message, it is erased permanently from the database.

 The secrets are encrypted in order to make the data anonymous, especially